Catnip: The Ultimate Guide - Catnip Oil

 This plant carries with it a host of benefits for your beloved feline friend.
 These effects can vary from stimulant to sedative, so whatever Fifi is feeling, you can give her a little pick-me-up.

-From exciting her and getting her up and bouncing around, to soothing her nerves and improving her mood, this is indeed a safe diagnose treat cure to give to your cat.
+From exciting her and getting her up and bouncing around to soothing her nerves and improving her mood, this is indeed a safe and fun treat to give to your cat.

 Catnip Reduces: